Tadukoo/TadukooBibleBukkit/README.md

 * After Official Release v.1.0
    * After the Official Release, each version will get .01 added for small updates (i.e. v.1.0), 0.1 for big updates (i.e. v.1.1),
    and 1 for major updates (i.e. v.2.0)
+   * Any new translations will probably only be added once they're completed or added in halves, fourths, or fifths.